LSU vs. Mississippi State NCAA Football Odds, Plays and Insights | September 25, 2021

 Over/Under Insights

-- LSU and its opponents have combined for 57 points -- this matchup's point total -- just two times this year.
+- LSU has combined with its opponents to put up more than 56.5 points just two times this season.

-- Mississippi State's games have gone over 57 points in two opportunities this season.
+- Mississippi State and its opponents have combined to score more than 56.5 points in two games this season.

-- The combined points per game average of the two teams, 66, is nine points greater than Saturday's over/under.
+- The combined points per game average of the two teams, 66, is 9.5 points greater than Saturday's over/under.

-- This contest's total is 10 points greater than the 47 these two squads combine to surrender per game this season.
+- This contest's over/under is 9.5 points more than the 47 these two squads combine to surrender per game this season.

-- Tigers games this season feature an average total of 65.2 points, a number 8.2 points higher than Saturday's over/under.
+- The Tigers and their opponents have scored an average of 65.2 points per game in 2021, 8.7 more than Saturday's total.

-- The 57.2 PPG average total in Bulldogs games this season is 0.2 points more than this game's over/under.
+- In 2021, games involving the Bulldogs have averaged a total of 57.2 points, 0.7 more than the set over/under in this contest.

 LSU Stats and Trends